abbarrasa/pspy/README.md

 # PSPy
-ISO games manager for PSP
+A ISO games manager for PSP.